FAQs for Parents and Families

 - Extra Space Storage, 1730 S. 8th Street

-Disclaimer: Colorado College does not endorse any storage company and does not have responsibility for damaged or lost belongings.
+Disclaimer: Colorado College does not endorse any storage or shipping company and does not have responsibility for damaged or lost belongings.

 Where can I send mail or packages to my student?